Why do Mortgage Interest Rates Change and What Influences Them?

+Is now a good time to buy a home or wait a bit longer to see if rates decrease?
 While mortgage interest rates rise and fall for a variety of reasons (more on that below), they generally don’t move much.
-And even then it’s not likely to matter much in the long-run: a quarter-point change isn’t likely to alter the monthly payment on your mortgage by more than $20-$30, at the most.
+And even then it’s not expected to matter much in the long-run: a quarter-point change isn’t likely to alter the monthly payment on your mortgage by more than $20-$30, at the most.

 “The right time to buy a home or condo is when you’ve found a good property in a good neighborhood where prices are on the rise.
 If you’re planning to be there for at least five years, make the move and don’t look back,” says Jonathan Payne, American Financing’s Director of Operations.

 You also have more control than you might think.
 A top lender will give you options on the rate, the deadline, and the closing costs.
 Make sure you can realistically afford the deal before moving forward.
 Once you lock, the rate you choose is good for up to 60 days.

 When should you lock?
 There’s no hard science to the process, but there are guidelines you can follow.
 Here's a closer look at what can influence changes in any given week:

 Believe it or not, global news affects US stock and bond prices.
 Generally, bad news and uncertainty in the world are good for mortgage interest rates.
 Investors tend to flock to bonds in bad times because bonds are safe places for investments.
 The demand for bonds pushes interest rates lower, which in turn benefits home buyers.